IBM-Cloud/logistics-wizard/client-src/README.md

 ## Application Structure

-The application structure presented in this boilerplate is **fractal**, where functionality is grouped primarily by feature rather than file type.
+The application structure presented in this project is **fractal**, where functionality is grouped primarily by feature rather than file type.
 Please note, however, that this structure is only meant to serve as a guide, it is by no means prescriptive.
 That said, it aims to represent generally accepted guidelines and patterns for building scalable applications.
 If you wish to read more about this pattern, please check out this [awesome writeup](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure) by [Justin Greenberg](https://github.com/justingreenberg).

 ```
 .
+├── .storybook               # Config and root stories for React Storybook
 ├── bin                      # Build/Start scripts
 ├── blueprints               # Blueprint files for redux-cli
 ├── config                   # Project, build, and test configuration settings